About this Advice Guide

-It is for full time Home (England domiciled) and European students who are starting, or continuing on, an undergraduate course which began on or after 1 August 2016.
-It describes the funding arrangements for the 2018/19 academic year.
+It is for full time Home (England domiciled) and EU/EEA students who are starting, or continuing on, an undergraduate course which began on or after 1 August 2016.

 If you are studying on a programme in the School of Medicine and Dentistry, you should instead read the Advice and Counselling Service ‘Funding for Medical and Dental students’ Advice Guide.

 If you started your course before 1 August 2016 please contact a Welfare Adviser.